MathuC/orbital-maneuver-simulator/README.md

  - Open your browser and navigate to http://127.0.0.1:8080/

 # Contributing
-- To inform us about bugs or about enhancement you think the web app can benefit from, [submit a new issue](https://github.com/MathuC/orbital-maneuver-simulator/issues/new) in the repository.
+- To inform us about bugs or about enhancements you think the web app can benefit from, [submit a new issue](https://github.com/MathuC/orbital-maneuver-simulator/issues/new) in the repository.
 - To contribute to the code, fork the repository, commit your changes, squash your commits, and then submit a Pull Request.

 # What's Next?